 We invite you to join with others to help raise funds for the LIBRARY EXPANSION Phase II project of the Welsh-American Genealogical Society (WAGS), a non-profit 501(c)(3) educational organization founded and located in Poultney, Rutland County, Vermont in 1990.
-Fund-raising has been a sizeable challenge from March 2020 to July due to the COVID-19 pandemic.
-However, gifts have continued to be received by WAGS during that time.
+Fund-raising has been a sizeable challenge since March 2020 due to the COVID-19 pandemic.
+However, gifts have continued to be received by WAGS.
 Each are greatly appreciated.

-Please join with others to help this unique collection of Welsh and local history in Poultney to grow.
+Please join with others to help this unique collection of Welsh and local history to grow in Poultney.

 One may read a lot about the WAGS library / museum expansion project in the Facebook page of WAGS and also in its society website: - - - - - www.welshamericangenealogicalsociety.org.

-WAGS is an organizational member of: 1) the Federation of Genealogical Societies - www.fgs.org ; 2) WorldCat site - www.worldcat.org ; 3) American Association for State and Local History - https://aaslh.org/ ; 4) Welsh North American Association - www.thewnaa.org ; 5) North America Wales Foundation - http://www.nawf.wales/ ; 6) Great Plains Welsh Heritage Project - http://welshheritageproject.org/
+WAGS is an organizational member of: 1) the Federation of Genealogical Societies which merged in 2020 with the National Genealogical Society - www.ngs.org ; 2) WorldCat site - www.worldcat.org ; 3) American Association for State and Local History - https://aaslh.org/ ; 4) Welsh North American Association - www.thewnaa.org ; 5) North America Wales Foundation - http://www.nawf.wales/ ; 6) Great Plains Welsh Heritage Project - http://welshheritageproject.org/

 Phase I of the society's library collection work, which focused on its collection of Mid-western states items, was sent during 2017-2018 to the Great Plains Welsh Heritage Project (GPWHP) in Wymore, Nebraska.
 It is a state-of-the-art museum/library site.

 Phase II of WAGS' collection reorganization began third quarter 2018 and it involves the WAGS collection of the New England states, New York State and New Jersey.
 Phase II will include other states and world regions.